Always wanted to fly? Then try one of the best drones of 2018.

 You don't have to be an expert drone operator to get started with a great drone.
 These days, anyone can pick up and easily fly a drone, though selecting the best drone is still a difficult task.

-That's why we've recommended the following top drones after hundreds of hours of testing.
-DJI and Parrot rule the skies, whether you're a true beginner or a drone pilot expert looking for the ultimate hovering camera.
+That's why we've recommended the following top drones after countless hours of rigorous testing high above our heads.
+Drones by DJI and Parrot continue to rule the skies, whether you're a first-time flier or a drone pilot expert looking for the ultimate hovering camera.

 Finding a quality drone at a reasonable price isn't hard anymore.
-Being able to fly it legally is sometimes more tricky, especially in cities.
-The good news is that the best drones available give you fair warning – usually through accompanying apps – that map out where it's legal to fly without incurring the wrath of your local police.
+Being able to fly your drone legally is sometimes more tricky, especially in cities.
+The good news is that the best drones available give you fair warning – usually through accompanying apps – that map out where it's legal to fly without incurring the wrath of local authorities.

-Here are our favorite drones for everyone, from beginners to experts.
+Here are our picks of the best drones for everyone, from beginners to experts.